 This blog contains highlights from the Alaska Education Update.
-During the legislative session the update is issued daily and contains detailed summaries of education issues considered that day by the Alaska State Legislature.
-If there is a hearing on a Monday, a report will, with few exceptions, be in your email inbox by Tuesday morning.
+The update is issued daily during session and contains detailed summaries of education issues under consideration by the Alaska State Legislature.
+If there is a hearing on a Monday, a report will, with few exceptions, be released by Tuesday morning.
 There is also a weekly edition of the update.
+During interim, reports are issued only when there has been action.
+Interim action may include hearings, bill signings, the release of the Governor's proposed budget for the next fiscal year, and other items that may be of interest to the education community.

 Thursday, February 9, 2012